yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 companies should be considered suspicious.
 Employees must know you're spying on them.
 Extra fear is always helpful.

+{% quote Brainwash them regularly by communicating how great your company is %}

 **Make a deal with competitors**.
 Contact your major competitors in the region and agree to not head-hunt their programmers if they don't touch yours.
 If they reject